menandmice/micetro_docs/guides/user-manual/console_health_bar.rst

 .. meta::
-   :description: The Men&Mice Health Monitoring provides an overview of the general health of Micetro and other services
+   :description: The Men&Mice Health Monitoring provides an overview of the general health of Micetro and other systems and services
-   :keywords: health, monitoring, console
+   :keywords: DNS health monitoring

 .. _console-health-bar: